About Bald Head Island

 BICYCLE & PEDESTRIAN SAFETY

-- Helmets are required for those 16 years old and younger.
+- Helmets are required for those under the age of 16.

 - Ride bicycles with the traffic; walk against the traffic.